LouieWoolger/shogun-total-war-collection-unofficial-patch/README.md

 To restore manually, close the game, delete or rename the patched file, then rename the matching `.unofficial-patch.bak` file back to its original filename.

-## Unsigned First Release

-The first public release is unsigned.
-Windows may show an `Unknown Publisher` or SmartScreen warning.

-The source code is published here so the installer can be inspected.
-Each release also includes `SHA256SUMS.txt` so you can check the downloaded EXE against the published hash.

 ## Notes

 This repository is the combined installer version of these fixes: